-- Prepare and adopt senior housing design standards to encourage "aging-in-place" that address home and site features that are more functional for the elderly. - Review and, where appropriate, revise Nelson's development regulations regarding new residential development and redevelopment regarding infill.
+- Prepare and adopt senior housing design standards to encourage "aging-in-place" that address home and site features that are more functional for the elderly. - Review and, where appropriate wise welson's development regulations regarding new residential development and development regarding infill.